bumoproject/bumo-docs-en/docs/atp_20.md

     `main`

-- The parameters are in json format.
+- The parameters are in json format
     ```json
     {
         "method":"transfer",